 \end{itemize}

-The foregoing list is intended to convey the geometric breadth of the present formalism across a substantial range of localization theories.
-In several important cases---most notably equivariant Chow theory, virtual localization, and equivariant algebraic $K$-theory---the relevant constructions are most naturally formulated in a bivariant, obstruction-theoretic, or multiplicative language rather than literally through the Hom-groups of \ref{def:coh}.
-Thus, in equivariant Chow theory one works in the operational framework of Edidin--Graham \cite{EG}, whereas in virtual localization one works with perfect obstruction theories and virtual normal bundles \cite{GP}.
-The point of the present formalism is to isolate the common structural mechanism underlying these constructions, while making transparent the precise stage at which the additional geometry specific to each theory must enter.
+The foregoing list is intended to convey the geometric breadth of the present formalism across a substantial range of localisation theories.
+In several important cases---most notably equivariant Chow theory, virtual localisation, and equivariant algebraic $K$-theory---the relevant constructions are most naturally formulated in a bivariant, obstruction-theoretic, or multiplicative language rather than literally through the Hom-groups of \ref{def:coh}.
+Thus, in equivariant Chow theory one works in the operational formalism of Edidin--Graham \cite{EG}, whereas in virtual localisation one works with perfect obstruction theories and virtual normal bundles \cite{GP}.
+The purpose of the present formalism is to isolate the common structural pattern underlying these constructions, while making transparent the precise stage at which the additional geometry specific to each theory must enter.